DanielRapp/Noisy/README.md

 Contact
 ----
 I'm just a poor student who did this on my spare time, if you like my script I'd love a few cents to my paypal :) (danielrappt@gmail.com)

-If you don't like paypal for whatever reason, you can use flattr:
+But if you don't like paypal for whatever reason, you can use flattr:

 [![Flattr this](http://api.flattr.com/button/flattr-badge-large.png)](http://flattr.com/thing/143004/jQuery-noise-generator)